Innovative Pedagogies for International Development, June 2021

 Group 1, Asia: Poverty: BRAC, a top NGO (Bangladesh)

-Group 2, Latin America: Climate change: journalism project w/ indigenous communities (Amazon)
+Group 2, Latin America: Climate change: journalism project w/ Indigenous communities (Amazon)

 Group 3, Middle East/North Africa: Migration: Carovane Migrante, grassroots org (Tunisia, Italy)